 So reads the literature that accompanies the Azahares Del Parana construction project.
 It is being built in a small town called Fighiera, 30 kilometres away from Lionel Messi’s home city of Rosario, and it sounds amazing.
 An enclave of seven gated communities, with a huge park, 600-metre beach, sports centre with volleyball and football pitches, tennis courts and a golf course.
 And, of course, a marina with berths for 60 boats.
 A retreat, a country club, a haven, call it what you will, it sounds impressive.
 As it should be: Messi himself has invested up to $10million in the business along with his partner, Marcelo Muniagurria, a former vice-governor of Santa Fe.

-The over-riding common theme of the majority of players in the Top 20 is not their current football level (you could argue that 15 players have their best days behind them), their age (Neymar is 23, Aguero 26, the majority over 30) or their nationality (three Brazilians in the top 10, five Englishmen in the top 20) but their investment portfolio, which almost always features smart property deals.
+The over-riding common theme of the majority of players in the Top 20 is not their current football level (you could argue that 15 players have their best days behind them), their age (Neymar is 23, Aguero 26, the majority over 30) or their nationality (three Brazilians in the top 10, five Englishmen in the top 20) but their investment portfolio

 "In most cases, everyone that got into these situations took a blow.
 A football professional has to be focused on football and not worry if tomorrow he has to make a deal with this and that.
 There are several examples of where something went wrong and put the player’s performance and even his life in jeopardy.”
-He cites a shrimp business and an oil-rig investment: two poor opportunites that left players out of pocket and fearing for their futures.
+He cites a shrimp business and an oil-rig investment

 Perhaps the likes of Messi and Co have attended the Robbie Fowler Property Academy, a two-hour workshop course that opened in 2013 and teaches the secrets of buying-to-let investing.
 Former Liverpool forward Fowler is thought to own more than 80 rental properties and has admitted: “What the trained investor knows over and above everybody else is that there is money to be made in property.
 It doesn’t matter what state the market’s in, there is always money to be made as long as you get the right education.”
 His success spawned the chant: ‘We all live in a Robbie Fowler house….’